 Children like it sweet, but you don’t need to add any sugar to create a delicious treat.
-Honey is a great sweetener for children over one, or you can easily rely on the natural sweetness of fruits.
+Honey is a great sweetener for children aged over one year old, or you can rely on the natural sweetness of fruits.
 You can blend fruit to make your own juice, or if using a bottled juice, dilute it with water as they are typically high in sugar.

 Finding the Perfect Mould